rgcgithub/regenie/docs/docs/options.md

 The leave-one-variant-out (LOVO) scheme takes all sites goint into a mask, and builds LOVO masks by leaving out one variant at a time from the full set of sites.
+The mask including all sites will also be computed.

 The argument for `--mask-lovo` is a comma-separated list which consists of